jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   - echo_ is a program that writes its given arguments to the `standard output (stdout)`_
   - ``>`` is an operator that is used to send output from a program to the file given
-  - `pytest-watch`_ is a python program that automatically runs pytest_ when a python file in the folder/directory changes
+  - `pytest-watch`_ is a Python program that automatically runs pytest_ when a Python file in the folder/directory changes
   - pytest_ is a `python package`_ like unittest_ that is used for testing
   - ``requirements.txt`` is the name of a file where I can list `python packages`_ for pip_ to install, you can use any name you want